Christian Television Network

-Christian Television Network (CTN) is an American non-profit broadcast television network of small owned-and-operated stations (O&O) that broadcasts religious programming.
+Christian Television Network, Inc. (CTN) is an American non-profit broadcast television network of small owned-and-operated stations (O&O) that broadcasts religious programming.
 It is based in Largo, Florida (with a mailing address of Clearwater), and the flagship station is WCLF channel 22, which signed on the air in the Tampa Bay region in 1979.
 It is now available on DirecTV channel 376, Dish Network channel 262, and Glorystar channel 117.
 The channel was started to produce and broadcast programming to teach and encourage Christian living.
 It was founded by Robert D'Andrea, who died in January 2022.